samanthamarberger/Phase-1-Final-Project/README.md

 ##### The data is stored in a db.json file.
 In order to access the data, the JSON server must be running.
 Running json-server --watch db.json will start your server.
 The data will be stored and visible at http://localhost:3000/jobs

 ## How to use
 ##### This application works by submitting ones job application information.
 This includes the name of the company, the job title, and an image of the company logo.
 A card is then created on the application and stored in the server.
-This application also has a feature that allows you to submit the date of any interviews.
-The date pops up when hovering over the card.
+This application also has a feature that allows you to click a button that will allow you to submit the date of any interviews, as well as a button that romoves the job completely.
+The date entered can be seen when mousing over the image logo.

 ## Here's a link to an overview of my application: https://youtu.be/PUHrZOe8plY